Are you looking for adoption gifts or wondering if you should give gifts for adoption at all? Here's some perspective

 Adoption is complicated.
-It's a joyful, broken roller coaster of all the feels that is kind of hard to grasp unless you've been on that roller coaster.
-Sometimes it's hard to know what to say (or not to say) to an adoptive family and when it comes to adoption gifts, you might be stuck on what to get or trying to decide whether to gift or not to gift.
-If you’re looking for ways to celebrate someone's adoption announcement, adoption anniversary, adoption shower or any adoption-related occasion, I've got you covered with these six great adoption gifts.
+It’s a joyful, broken roller coaster of all the feels that is kind of hard to grasp unless you’ve been on that roller coaster.
+Sometimes it’s hard to know what to say (or not to say) to an adoptive family and when it comes to adoption gifts, you might be stuck on what to get or trying to decide whether to gift or not to gift.
+If you’re looking for ways to celebrate someone’s adoption announcement, adoption anniversary, adoption shower or any adoption-related occasion, I’ve got you covered with these great adoption gifts.